Skyggfisk/ordle/README.md

 # Ordle

 Ordle is a Danish word-guessing game inspired by Wordle, built as a web app.
-It currently features more than 3000 Danish lemmas, supports internationalization for Danish and English, and a flexible architecture for word sources.
+It currently features more than 3400 Danish [lemmas](<https://en.wikipedia.org/wiki/Lemma_(morphology)>), supports internationalization for Danish and English, and a flexible architecture for word sources.

+It is hosted on GitHub pages at [skyggfisk.github.io/ordle/](https://skyggfisk.github.io/ordle/).

 ## Getting Started

-You can run Ordle either fully locally or inside a Dev Container (recommended).
+You can run Ordle either locally or inside a Dev Container (recommended).
+The project uses [Bun](https://bun.sh/) as both package manager and JavaScript runtime.

 ### Prerequisites

 - **Local development:** [Bun](https://bun.sh/) must be installed.
 Follow the instructions on the Bun website to install it for your platform.
-- **Dev container:** Bun is already preinstalled; no action needed.
+- **Dev container:** Uses the [official bun Docker image](https://bun.sh/docs/installation#docker); no action needed.

 ### 1. Clone the repository